gregg-miskelly/MIEngine-wiki/Testing.md

 }
 ```

-- Next, copy the LaunchOptions.xml.template file from the Sanity test into the Eval test folder and make changes for the Eval project:
+- Next, copy the LaunchOptions.xml.template file from the Sanity test into the Eval test folder and make changes for the Eval project.
+Items such as _$SdkRoot$_ are filled in by the androidtest.cmd script.
 ```XML
   <AndroidLaunchOptions xmlns="http://schemas.microsoft.com/vstudio/MDDDebuggerOptions/2014"
     Package="com.Eval"